 The name Senshin Dojo was kindly given to us by Hiroshi Ikeda Shihan (Boulder Aikikai, USA).
 Senshin is one of the five spirits of budo.
 In the context of the Japanese martial arts, Senshin conveys the highest of the five principles of budo to cultivate a spirit of compassion, enlightened 'buddha mind', to love and protect all living things.

-The dojo is spacious and air conditioned with large matted area to practice the dynamic movements of aikido.
+The dojo is spacious and air conditioned with a large matted area to practice the dynamic movements of aikido.
 There are male and female changing rooms with showers as well as a social area to rest and chat before and after classes.

 We strive to make aikido accessible to everyone who is physically capable regardless of ability, race, ethnicity, religion, gender or sexuality.
 We are a not-for-profit community based group, so any surplus funds are re-invested back into the dojo.